Use cases

 • Less suitable for deep workflow automation

-Ada CX: Best if your tickets follow clear, repeatable patterns
+4. Ada CX: best if your tickets follow clear, repeatable patterns

 Ada CX is most effective when customer questions are highly structured and predictable.
 For instance, if your store often gets queries like “How do I return an item?” or “What are your shipping options?”, Ada lets you create clear flows that the AI follows consistently.
 This gives your support team control across different markets and languages while ensuring answers are reliable and uniform.

-While it’s great for handling repetitive cases with consistency, Ada struggles when tickets require live order data or complex decisions.
+While it is great for handling repetitive cases with consistency, Ada struggles when tickets require live order data or complex decisions.
 As your product catalogue or processes expand, managing more detailed support flows can take extra effort.

 Pros